Everything You Need to Know About Section 889 Compliance

 Section 889 Compliance Best Practices

-As a government agency, it’s important to implement best practices with your contracting officers and compliance teams.
+As a government agency and contractor, it’s important to implement best practices with your contracting officers and compliance teams.
 Review these steps to set your team up for success.

 1. Consider All Federal Agreements

 The first step you can take in confirming your compliance is to review all relevant documents.
-Section 889 explicitly states that the federal government cannot enter into a contract to procure or use any covered equipment or services.
+Section 889 explicitly states that the federal government cannot enter into a contract to acquire, procure, or use any covered equipment or services.
 Review your agreements to ensure you are compliant.

 Ensure your team is familiar with Section 889, the FAR clause, and the GSAR clause.
 Providing them with all relevant information will empower them to make the best decisions possible.
 Before entering new contracts, your decision-makers should review the Federal Register and Section 889 FAQs for updated regulations.